Melanie Thornton: 1991–1994: Career beginnings

-She had long dreamed of a career in music and in February 1991, Thornton went to Germany.
+She had long dreamt of a career in music and in February 1991, Thornton went to Germany.
 Her sister lived there with her U.S. Army husband and Thornton had dual citizenship in Germany and the United States.
 Her uncle, Bob Chisolm, a singer and piano player, encouraged her to give the German nightclub circuit a try.
 She had been singing in a Macon, Ga., band, Danger Zone, pulling down $50 on a good night.
 However, Bob Chisolm told her that on a bad night in Germany she would make $150.
 Thornton provided guest vocals for a lot of dance projects on their single releases, such as Orange Blue's "If You Wanna Be (My Only)", Comic's "I Surrender to Your Love", 100%'s "Power of the Light", Trance-Vision's "Take Me 2 Heaven 2 Nite" or Men Behind's "Feel the life" and "How Can I."

 1994–1999: La Bouche and "Sweet Dreams"

 Thornton tried it and soon found work in studios recording demos.
 It was her recording of the song "Sweet Dreams" that caught the attention of producer Frank Farian, the mastermind of the infamous 1980s duo Milli Vanilli.
 Farian took her under his wing, teaming her with rapper Lane McCray in the duo La Bouche, which is French for "The Mouth".
 La Bouche went on to become one of the biggest Eurodance groups of the 1990s, with a string of hits, worldwide.
 They released two studio albums "Sweet Dreams" and "S.O.S.", with "A Moment of Love" being the European version of "S.O.S.", the remix album "All Mixed Up" followed by a string of hits like "Sweet Dreams (Ola Ola E)", "Be My Lover", "Fallin' in Love", "I Love to Love", "Bolingo (Love is in the Air)", "You Won't Forget Me" or "S.O.S."
-In February 2000, she would leave La Bouche to be replaced by Natascha Wright as the new front-woman.
-Next to La Bouche, Thornton continued providing guest vocals on singles such as Orange Blue's "Sunshine of My Life" and "Runaway", 100%'s "The Way It Is" and on Le Click's U.S. chart debut "Tonight is the Night" in 1995.
+In February 1999, she would leave La Bouche to be replaced by Natascha Wright as the new front-woman.
+Next to La Bouche, Thornton continued providing guest vocals on singles such as Orange Blue's "If You Wanna Be (My Only)", & Men Behind’s “How Can I" and on Le Click's U.S. chart debut "Tonight is the Night" in 1995.